The Columbia Schizophrenia Research Center

 What are some of the research studies conducted through the Columbia Schizophrenia Research Center (CSRC)?

-- Clinical drug trials of new medications for cognitive (problem solving and memory) and negative symptoms (motivation and socialization) in schizophrenia
+• Clinical drug trials of new medications, devices, or behavioral treatments for cognitive symptoms (problem solving and memory), negative symptoms (motivation and socialization), or treatment-resistant symptoms in schizophrenia

-- Electrophysiological evaluation of information processing and memory (e.g. the brain’s reaction to sensory stimulation and memory tasks)
+• Electrophysiological and functional brain imaging evaluation of information processing and memory (e.g., the brain’s reaction to sensory stimulation and memory tasks)

-- Complete a physical exam (includes vital signs, blood draw, urine screen, & drug test)
+• Complete a physical exam (includes vital signs, blood draw, and urine collection for clinical laboratory tests, & drug test)

-- Meet with a psychiatrist, psychologist or staff member and answer questions (using standardized assessment tools [SCID-5 & PANSS]) about their schizophrenia and their mood lately
+• Meet with a psychiatrist, psychologist, or staff member and answer questions (using standardized assessment tools [SCID-5 & PANSS]) about their schizophrenia symptoms and mood, as well as perform cognitive scales

-- NOTE: Most, but not all of our studies involve taking an experimental medication.
-We do sometimes have studies available that do not require a participant to take any experimental medication.
+• NOTE: Most, but not all, of our studies involve taking an experimental medication or placebo.
+We do sometimes have studies available that do not require a participant to take any experimental medication or placebo.

 CONTACT US if you are interested in participating in and/or learning more about our research studies:

-Interested individuals should call Melissa (at 646-774-8496) or Moriah (at 646-774-8431).
-Initial phone discussions will focus on gathering basic information and answering questions.
-Individuals meeting criteria will be invited for an on-site screening interview, to learn more about specific research studies and clinical components of the Columbia Schizophrenia Research Center (CSRC).
+Interested individuals should call our recruitment staff at 646-774-8496.
+Initial phone discussions will focus on gathering basic information and answering questions to see which study would be a good fit.
+Individuals meeting criteria will be invited for an on-site screening interview to learn more about specific research studies of the Columbia Schizophrenia Research Center (CSRC).

 Leadership Staff